-- Understand some of the factors that led to the end of World War II, including the invasion of Normandy, liberation of concentration camps, and Hitler's suicide. - Make connections between the experiences of Jewish refugees after the Holocaust and Syrian refugees today. - Identify what it means to be an upstander at the community and society levels.
+- Understand some of the factors at the end of World War II, including the invasion of Normandy, liberation of concentration camps, and Hitler's suicide. - Make connections and understand important distinctions between the experiences of Jewish refugees after the Holocaust and Syrian refugees today. - Identify what it means to be an upstander at the community and society levels.

-- With so much destruction around her, what personal qualities or mindset Hana have that made her focus on education and her future? - For Hana and other displaced persons/refugees, what were the practical and existential problems who did not hold any citizenship after the war?
-How did the country of Denmark address this problem? - Rachael often returns to the themes of hope and redemption in Hana and Moudi's stories.
+- With so much destruction around her, what personal qualities or mindset Hana have that made her focus on education and her future? - For Hana and other displaced persons/refugees, what were the practical and existential problems of not holding any citizenship after the war?
+How did the country of Denmark address this problem? - Moudi's story reminded Rachael that her grandmother's tale is not "buried in the shadows of the past."
+What similarities do you see between Hana and Moudi's experiences? - What crucial differences exist between Jewish refugees after the Holocaust and refugees experiences today?
+Why is it important to understand these differences, as well as the similarities? - Rachael often returns to the themes of hope and redemption in Hana and Moudi's stories.
 Hana and Moudi.
 Do you share this viewpoint?
-Why or why not? - Moudi's story reminded Rachael that her grandmother's tale is not "buried in the shadows of the past."
-What similarities do you see between Hana and Moudi's experiences? - What role did personal, community, and national level factors play in Hana and Moudi's ability to survive?
+Why or why not? - What role did personal, community, and national level factors play in Hana and Moudi's ability to survive?
 Do you think any one of these factors was more important than another? - What does Rabbi Melchior mean when he sings, "all the world is a narrow bridge"?
 What can we do individually and societally to overcome fear and terror?

 - Examine and analyze the painting "The Refugee" by artist Felix Nussbaum, who completed this work in 1939.
-The artwork is included in the Echoes & Reflections unit, Perpetrators, Collaborators, and Bystanders.
-In addition, compare and contrast "The Refugee" with another painting, "Refugees Towards a Better Life" by Romanian artist Diana-Andreea Bahrin, which is included in the Anti-Defamation League's online lesson: "We Were Strangers Too: Learning about Refugees Through Art." a resource that focuses on the current refugee crisis. - Learn about today's refugee crisis by reviewing the Anti-Defamation League's lesson, "Refugee Crisis in Europe: How should the World Respond?"
+The artwork is included in the Echoes & Reflections unit, Perpetrators, Collaborators, and Bystanders. - Learn about today's refugee crisis by reviewing the Anti-Defamation League's lesson, "Refugee Crisis in Europe: How should the World Respond?"